REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Related Works

 The second category uses RL for motion tracking of reference, such as a manually designed trajectory \cite{dao2023simtoreal, liu2024opt2skill} or human data \cite{xie_box_locomanip, he2024omnih2o, humanplus}.
 While this paradigm has achieved versatile motion tracking capability, it fundamentally relies on externally provided references and therefore lacks the task- and environment-level awareness required for true autonomy~\cite{he2024omnih2o}.

 In this paper, our loco-manipulation controller falls in the second category.
-It can walk and manipulate objects with simple commands, including desired base velocity and hand poses.
-Compared with other whole-body controllers with latent vector inputs~\cite{lu2024MobileTV} or whole-body joint angles~\cite{ze2025twist2}, our control policy's input space is more physically interpretable and enables more intuitive task-level control, either through VR teleoperation or a high-level planner, such as a diffusion policy~\cite{diffusion_policy}.
+It can walk and manipulate objects with desired base-velocity and hand-pose commands.
+Compared with other whole-body controllers with latent vector inputs~\cite{lu2024MobileTV} or whole-body joint-angle references~\cite{ze2025twist2}, our control policy's input space is more physically interpretable and enables more intuitive task-level control, either through VR teleoperation or a motion planner.